Last Updated on July 31st, 2019

 9. Certain ingredients in skin care products make acne (and any spots left after it heals) darker and more noticeable on Asian skin.

-People who have Asian skin types need to avoid products that contain Achillea millefolium (yarrow), cedar, dandelion, geranium, jasmine, ylang-ylang (Cananga odorata), lemon grass, lemon oil (but not lemon juice), rose attar, rose otto, rosemary, and sandalwood.
+People who have Asian skin types need to avoid products that contain Achillea millefolium9 (yarrow), cedar, dandelion, geranium, jasmine, ylang-ylang (Cananga odorata), lemongrass, lemon oil (but not lemon juice), rose attar, rose otto, rosemary, and sandalwood.

 10. Tea tree oil is usually not a good idea for treating acne on Asian skin.

 Neither is Manuka honey, which is collected from hives of bees that feed on tea tree flowers.
-Tea tree oil is usually anti-inflammatory, but a surprisingly large number of people who have Asian skin types are allergic to it.
-Allergies, like cuts, scrapes, infections, and overly aggressive acne treatments, can irritate and darken Asian skin.
+Tea tree oil is usually anti-inflammatory, but a surprisingly large number of people who have Asian skin types are allergic to it10.
+Allergies, like cuts, scrapes, infections, and overly aggressive acne treatments can irritate and darken Asian skin.